nyu-mll/GLUE-human-performance/qnli-faq.md

 ### Will you reject my work?
 No. Unless it's clear to us that you are assigning labels across many HITs without even considering the prompts, we won't reject any of your work.

-### Where do these sentences come from?
+### Where do these question-answer pairs come from?
-Each pair of sentences was written by two different people as part of a different Hybrid task, and then labels were validated in another Hybrid task.
+These pairs were taken from Quora.
+The questions and answers were written by Quora users.

 ### When should I fill out the 'problems' field?
 You should fill this out if you can't complete the HIT, and not otherwise.
 This could be if HIT interface is partially broken (an empty page, for example).
 If there is a typo in a sentence, but you think you know what it means anyway, please don't report it.
 Never put anything in this field if there isn't a problem.